microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/mailsearchfolder-update.md

 | filterQuery | String | The OData query to filter the messages. |

 ## Response
-If successful, this method returns a `200 OK` response code and updated [mailFolder](../resources/mailfolder.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an updated [mailFolder](../resources/mailfolder.md) object in the response body.

 ## Example
 #### Request